sidd-oo/sidd-oo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React.js
+- 🔭 I’m currently following The Odin Project Curriculum for WebDev
 - 🌱 I’m currently improving My Web Development Stack.
 - 🤔 I’m looking for help with thinking about thinking.
-- 💬 Ask me about MERN Stack Web Development.
+- 💬 Ask me about how to start coding
-- 📫 How to reach me: @twitter: vishwajeetraj323
+- 📫 How to reach me: @instagram: sidd_o.o/
-- ⚡ Fun fact: I am still alive. 🤷‍
+- ⚡ Fun fact: I am finding a newer self through coding 🤷‍

 <br />